rgesteve/ui-widget-toolkit/README.md

 and then open the examples-frameworks\vue\vue.html

 ## React Framework Example:
-To compile and view the vue example run:
+To compile and view the React example run:

 	node_modules\.bin\webpack --config examples-frameworks\react\webpack.config.js